cpina/push-to-another-repository-example/main.md

 Now testing after adding support for github hosts other than github.com (again, 2, 3)

 Testing that the check for a branch works... if it exist

+Testing after a small change in main (GITHUB repository username)